techidaily/site-ai-voice-clone/source/_posts/in-2024-how-to-translate-video-from-japanese-to-english-online.md

 ## Part 4\.
 How To Convert Video to Text Easily with Video-to-Text Tool

- To elevate your video further, you can convert your video to text easily using[Wondershare Virbo’s Video Translator](https://virbo.wondershare.com/video-translation.html) tool, which functions as a reliable video-to-text generator.
+ To elevate your video further, you can convert your video to text easily using [Wondershare Virbo’s Video Translator](https://virbo.wondershare.com/video-translation.html) tool, which functions as a reliable video-to-text generator.
 You can add subtitles, captions, or transcriptions to your videos within minutes.

 Some key features of Virbo’s Video Translator tool are: